TetewHeroez/supertropicalpy/README.md

 - Applications in optimization, algebraic geometry, and phylogenetics make html

-## 🤝 ContributingThe documentation will be in `docs/build/index.html`.
+## ??
+ContributingThe documentation will be in `docs/build/index.html`.

 Contributions are welcome!
-Please feel free to submit a Pull Request.🎓 Mathematical Background
+Please feel free to submit a Pull Request.??
+Mathematical Background

 ===========================